svenkreiss/pysparkling/docs/sphinx/parallel.rst

 of computers.

-Threads and Processes
+Processes and Threads
 ---------------------

-Single machine parallelization either with ``concurrent.futures.ThreadPoolExecutor``, ``concurrent.futures.ProcessPoolExecutor`` and ``multiprocessing.Pool`` is supported.
+Single machine parallelization with ``concurrent.futures.ThreadPoolExecutor``, ``concurrent.futures.ProcessPoolExecutor`` or ``multiprocessing.Pool`` is supported.
+Use ``cloudpickle`` instead of ``pickle`` for serialization to support lambda functions (and more) for data transformations.

 .. code-block:: python

+    import cloudpickle
+    import concurrent
+    import pysparkling

     sc = pysparkling.Context(
         pool=concurrent.futures.ProcessPoolExecutor(4),